 The rules above are meant to be a guide.
 Staying true to your personal brand is always encouraged.

-Are you ready for the world to see you?
-If so, contact me at firstname.lastname@example.org or message me on LinkedIn https://www.linkedin.com/in/sheilamooreanderson/ to schedule a 20-minute call to discuss how we can work together to grow your visibility through my return on image® services.
+I help executives create a powerful image and brand so they look and feel confident wherever they are.
+Contact me at firstname.lastname@example.org to schedule a 20-minute call to discuss how we can work together to grow your visibility through my return on image® services.